 After completing her Master of Science, she began her education at the Canadian College of Naturopathic Medicine, which included an intense 4 years with 1 year of clinical internship at the Robert Schad Naturopathic Clinic and 2 satellite clinics; Queen West Community Clinic, http://www.ctchc.com; serving residents of the Queen West catchment area, including a population struggling with addictions and poverty and Anishnawbe Health Toronto, http://www.aht.ca; a centre devoted to serving Aboriginal people with Traditional Aboriginal practices at its core.

 Part of Daisey’s enthusiasm for health, includes the health of our planet.
 As Doctor as Teacher, she strives to live by example.
 She is committed to living sustainably in partnership with nature.
-This includes commuting by bicycle or public transportation, being a mindful consumer and pursuing local food sources.
+This includes commuting by bicycle, being a mindful consumer and pursuing local food sources.
 She loves spending time in nature; whether hiking, camping, cycling, foraging, or hugging trees.
-Quiet time for reading, knitting, soap making, painting and listening to old records are also essentials to her life.